dyota257/wrestlingscoreboard/to-do.md

     [x] there's no limiter on scoring by keyboard - need to copy from buttons.
 [x] white background on pause
 [x] age and weight division display
+[x] jquery dropdown.js
 [ ] 3 warnings lead to a disqualification
+    [ ] put in a counter for warnings
 [ ] passive, 30 second shot clock
-[ ] The play button gets confused / runs two timers if start button is pressed in rapid succession [ ] remove draw conditions - replace with victory on the last biggest score [ ] KEYBOARD BUTTONS ARE BACKWARDS
+[ ] The play button gets confused / runs two timers if start button is pressed in rapid succession [ ] remove draw conditions - replace with victory on the last biggest score (criteria!)
+    [ ] Underline criteria
+        if scoreBlue == scoreRed
+        check who has the largest score
+        else, check who has the most recent large score [ ] start an array of score history
+[x] KEYBOARD BUTTONS ARE BACKWARDS
+[ ] fill out defeat() function

 ## Import function
 [x] Clash with individual input